 Our Work

 Founded in 2020 as schools and restaurants were closing, City of Good united local restaurants and growers to provide fresh, nutritious meals to food insecure children in the Boise School District, all while paying living wages to farmers and culinary workers.
 Taking what was learned in the crisis, City of Good expanded its focus to address changing community needs.
-To date, City of Good has distributed over 90,000 nutritious, restaurant-made meals to children, refugees, seniors, and others lacking access to the food they need.
-We’ve also distributed 18 tons of local produce and over $33,000 worth of culturally-appropriate shelf stable goods to school pantries and early learning centers for kids to take home.
+To date, City of Good has distributed over 100,000 nutritious, restaurant-made meals to children, refugees, seniors, and others lacking access to the food they need.
+We’ve also distributed over 50,000 pounds of local produce and over $45,000 worth of culturally-appropriate shelf stable goods to school pantries and early learning centers for kids to take home.

 Our Programs